The Manse, Mount Druitt

-The Manse is a heritage-listed former residence and now community museum at 23 The Avenue, Mount Druitt, City of Blacktown, Sydney, New South Wales, Australia.
+The Manse is a heritage-listed former residence and now community museum at 23 The Avenue, Mount Druitt, Sydney, New South Wales, Australia.
 It was probably built by local notable, John Harris.
 It is also known as Methodist Manse.
 The property is owned by Blacktown City Council.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Mount Druitt area played an important part in the early colonial history of New South Wales.
 It was one of three areas along with Prospect and Colyton, clustered some 45 km west of the Sydney Cove settlement at Port Jackson.

 In 1821 Governor Macquarie granted 1000 acres to Major George Druitt (1775-1842), officer of the 48th Regiment, magistrate and Chief Engineer of roads and buildings during Macquarie's term (1810–21).
 Druitt became a notable figure in the life of the colony.
 Macquarie appointed him colonial engineer and inspector of public works, and he supervised construction of many of architect Francis Greenway's buildings.

 This original "Mount Druitt" estate was bounded on the south by the Great Western Road (now Great Western Highway) commencing at Ropes Creek Bridge and on the east by a line bearing west to Ropes Creek and bounded in the west by the creek itself.

 The land on which the Manse sits today was originally part of land granted to Major Druitt in November 1837.
 Between 1837 and 1881 the land had repeated changes of ownership.

 In March 1881, a Strathfield real estate agent, George Kennedy King purchased two large sections of land that had formed part of the original Mt Druitt estate.
 These two sections comprised a total area of 310 acres and were created via Lees' 1855 subdivision.
 Upon purchase of the land, King engaged Sydney-based surveyors, Dawson and Stephen, to facilitate two further large subdivisions of the land.
 The first subdivision of approximately 200 acres was located south of the railway line and was advertised as the "Garfield subdivision" - this subdivision included the land upon which The Manse was later built.

 No definitive construction date is known for The Manse, but it appears to have been constructed c. late 1880s following subdivision of the Druitt Estate.
 It comprises a single storey brick residence in rectangular plan, distinctly Victorian Georgian in architectural style, with hipped roof and skillion verandah on two sides.
 It was probably built by local notable, John Harris of Shanes Park.
 The property was owned and occupied by the Kennedy family until c.
 1895 when they donated it to the Presbyterian Church.

 The Kennedys were devout Presbyterians and when a new church was being built there was nowhere for the Minister to live.
 The Kennedys donated the house to the Church and it became a manse.